 I keep reading how good beliefs can heal and bad beliefs can cause cancer and bad AIDS, they may inhibit recovery, cause poverty and shape your destiny.
 Belief is where the action is, not cold hard reality.

-Churches got rich and cashed in on peddling belief for years, some still do, but for many God got boring.
+Churches got rich by peddling belief for years, some still do, but for so many people, God got boring.
 Beliefs needed to be organised and systematised and the emergent doctrines were just too limiting.
 And besides, God simply wasn’t scientific enough and He lacked sufficient antiquity.